-'Alita: Battle Angel' movie finally arrives after years in the making
+'Alita: Battle Angel' movie finally arrives, to lukewarm reviews

-LONDON (Reuters) - Some 15 years in the making and after multiple delays, sci-fi epic “Alita: Battle Angel” finally arrived on Thursday, with its makers saying the film transcends its Asian origins and has global appeal.
+LONDON (Reuters) - Some 15 years in the making and after multiple delays, sci-fi epic “Alita: Battle Angel” finally arrived on Thursday, but the Japanese manga-inspired action film earned only lukewarm reviews.

-Based on a Japanese manga tale about a cyborg heroine in a post-apocalyptic world, “Alita: Battle Angel” was a passion project for “Avatar” director James Cameron for years before he turned it over to director Robert Rodriguez.
+The tale of a cyborg heroine in a post-apocalyptic world, “Alita: Battle Angel” was a passion project for acclaimed “Avatar” director James Cameron for years before he turned it over to director Robert Rodriguez.

-Rodriguez said Cameron, who first wrote a script in 2004, had crafted “a story that could really play around the world, even to people who don’t know manga.”
+Speaking at the world premiere in London on Thursday, Rodriguez said Cameron, who first wrote a script in 2004, had crafted “a story that could really play around the world, even to people who don’t know manga.”

-“It’s a more universal story than I think people are expecting,” the director told Reuters at the world premiere in London.
+“It’s a more universal story than I think people are expecting,” the director told Reuters.

+Rodriguez has said the movie’s budget was around $150 million.
+The release date was pushed back twice by Hollywood studio Twenty-First Century Fox.

-Manga movies have proved a hard sell to Western filmgoers in the past, but Cameron, who retains a writing and producing credit, said “Alita” was different.
+Manga movies have proved a hard sell to Western filmgoers in the past, but Cameron, who retains a writing and producing credit, said on Thursday that “Alita” was different.

 “We know the film is a crowd pleaser.
 We know that for sure.
-Now, we know the audience will go with her (Alita) on her journey and believe in her and feel her spirit and that’s the important thing,” he said.
+Now, we know the audience will go with her (Alita) on her journey and believe in her and feel her spirit,” he said.

-Rodriguez has said the movie’s budget was around $150 million.
-The release date was pushed back twice by Hollywood studio Twenty-First Century Fox.

-Starring Rosa Salazar as Alita, the movie has also faced criticism for not casting Asian actors in the lead parts.
+The movie has also faced criticism for not casting Asian actors in the lead parts.

 Yukito Kishiro, who wrote the original graphic novels, said on Thursday he did not share the misgivings.